-The Sanders Prize in Metaethics is administered by Russ Shafer-Landau, Professor of Philosophy at UNC (Chapel Hill), Director of the Parr Center for Ethics, and editor of Oxford Studies in Metaethics.
+The Sanders Prize in Metaethics is administered by Russ Shafer-Landau, Professor of Philosophy at the University of Wisconsin, Madison, and editor of Oxford Studies in Metaethics.

 Current Competition Details

 Submitted essays must present original research in metaethics.
-Essays should be between 7,500 and 12,000 words.
+Essays should be between 7,500 and 10,000 words, inclusive of notes and references.
 Since winning essays will appear in Oxford Studies in Metaethics, submissions must not be under review elsewhere.
-To be eligible for next year’s prize, submissions must be received, electronically, by March 1st 2016.
+The next prize cycle will occur in 2021, please check back here in 2020 for more information.
 Refereeing will be blind; authors should omit all remarks and references that might disclose their identities.
-When submitting the paper to the Editor, please include the paper title in the Subject line.
+When submitting the paper to the Editor, please include the paper title in the subject line.
 Receipt of submissions will be acknowledged by e-mail.
-The winner will be determined by a committee of members of the Editorial Board of Oxford Studies in Metaethics and will be announced in early June 2016.
+The winner will be determined by a committee of members of the Editorial Board of Oxford Studies in Metaethics.

 Inquiries should be directed to the Editor, Russ Shafer-Landau, at RussShaferLandau@nullgmail.com.

 The Marc Sanders Foundation and Oxford Studies in Metaethics received 33 submissions and the selection committee, made up of the prize director, David Plunkett (Dartmouth), Sarah Buss (Michigan), and Nadeem Hussein (Stanford) have selected two winning papers.

 Title: “Approving on the Basis of Moral and Aesthetic Testimony” (PDF)